niess/calzone/docs/source/display.rst

      - Switch to the next display mode.
    * - :bash:`PageUp`\ + \ :bash:`Shift`
      - Switch to the next wireframe mode.
-   * - :bash:`ArrowDown`
-     - Decrease the transparency (in Blend or Premultiplied mode).
-   * - :bash:`ArrowDown`
-     - Increase the transparency (in Blend or Premultiplied mode).

 .. ============================================================================